oracle/cloudtestdrive/AppDev/wls/automations/Terraform_for_launching_WebLogic_Marketplace_Stack.md

 Using Marketplace to launch Marketplace Images is one thing, and a few blogs have already been written on that topic.
 But what about automating the launch of a Marketplace **Stack**, in particular a "Pay-as-you-go" stack like WebLogic ?

-This article will explore two options to automate and customize your Marketplace stacks:
+This article will explore three options to automate and customize your Marketplace stacks:

-1. Automating the launch of a full Stack using the provided scripts without the need to go through the interactive console, using Terraform and a bit of OCI CLI,
+1. Automating the **launch of a WebLogic Stack** using the provided scripts without the need to go through the interactive console, using Terraform and a bit of OCI CLI,
-2. Launching an individual Pay-as-you-go image that is part of a stack with full control of the setup process, using Terraform and a bit of scripting
+2. Launching an **individual Pay-as-you-go image** that is part of a stack with full control of the setup process, using Terraform and a bit of scripting
+3. Adding a **WebLogic Pay-as-you-go Node Pool** to an existing OKE cluster, thus allowing to easily switch an existing custom setup of WebLogic running on OKE into a pay-as-you-go type of consumption

 As you will see, I encountered some limitations, notably the ability to create a new Resource Manager Stack  using Terraform, as well as some metadata that is missing from the Marketplace stacks to easily create the corresponding images, but I was able to work around these issues, albeit not always in the most elegant way.